lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 tags: [ Artificial Intelligence ]
 ---

-These are my personal notes which are broadly intended to cover the basics necessary for machine learning, and artificial intelligence.
+These are my personal notes which are broadly intended to cover the basics for machine learning and artificial intelligence.

 Some caveats: